TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Integration Design61.md

 #### 1.3.4.2 Component Specification

-A persistent MonoBehaviour that registers itself to handle all unhandled exceptions from the application.
-It logs the exception details and displays a user-friendly error dialog.
+A non-visual component that registers itself to handle all unhandled exceptions application-wide.
+It logs the exception details and uses the ViewManager to display a final error dialog to the user.

 #### 1.3.4.3 Implementation Requirements

-- Must be instantiated by the CompositionRoot.
+- Must be instantiated once at startup by the CompositionRoot.
-- Must have dependencies on `ILogger` and `IViewManager`.
+- Must depend on ILogger and IViewManager.

 #### 1.3.4.4 Architectural Context

-Presentation Layer.
-A cross-cutting concern handler.
+Belongs to the Presentation Layer.
+This is the only layer that can both handle a global event and display a UI element in response.

 #### 1.3.4.5 Extraction Reasoning

-This component implements the critical reliability requirement REQ-1-023 and is a key integration point for the logging service.
+This component is the direct implementation of the critical reliability requirement REQ-1-023 and is a key integration point between the application's core logic and UI feedback during failure.

 ## 1.4.0.0 Architectural Layers

-- {'layer_name': 'Presentation Layer', 'layer_responsibilities': "Responsible for all user-facing elements and interactions, including rendering the 3D game, displaying all UI, handling user input, managing animations, and playing audio.
-It also serves as the application's Composition Root, initializing the DI container.", 'layer_constraints': ['Must not contain any core game rule logic (e.g., rent calculation).', 'Must not perform direct data persistence; all such operations must be delegated to the Application Services Layer through abstract interfaces.'], 'implementation_patterns': ['Model-View-Presenter (MVP)', 'Dependency Injection (as Composition Root)', 'Observer (subscribing to events from lower layers)'], 'extraction_reasoning': "This repository is the sole and complete implementation of the Presentation Layer as defined in the solution's architecture."}
+- {'layer_name': 'Presentation Layer', 'layer_responsibilities': 'Responsible for all user-facing elements and interactions, including rendering the 3D world and 2D UI, handling user input, managing animations, and playing audio/visual effects.
+Also acts as the Composition Root for the application.', 'layer_constraints': ['Must not contain any core game rule logic (e.g., rent calculation, trade validation).', 'Must not perform direct data access (e.g., reading save files); must delegate all such operations to the Application Services layer.', 'Must be optimized to meet strict performance targets (REQ-1-014).'], 'implementation_patterns': ['Model-View-Presenter (MVP)', 'Dependency Injection (as the Composition Root)', 'Event-Driven (subscribing to game state events)'], 'extraction_reasoning': 'This repository IS the implementation of the Presentation Layer.
+Its entire scope, responsibilities, and constraints are defined by this architectural layer.'}

 ## 1.5.0.0 Dependency Interfaces